 This special edition of Reaching Across Cultures spells out five reasons why Chinese are strategically important.
 They are: 1.
 Numerous 2.
 Prestigious 3.
 Estranged 4.
 Intrigued and 5.
 Strategic.
 Included are incredible insights for reaching out to the people of this important culture.

 If you’re discipling a Muslim-background believer, God has given you an awesome privilege.
 While every new believer is precious and someone over whom the angels rejoice in heaven, it can also be a difficult journey.
-Reaching Across Cultures: Discipleship version for Muslim background beleivers is full of helpful insights about the road a new believer must travel and ways you can help them on ther journey.
+Reaching Across Cultures: Discipleship version for Muslim background believers is full of helpful insights about the road a new believer must travel and ways you can help them on ther journey.

 SOUTH ASIAN STUDENTS

-Indian students are the second largest international student group in the U.S. What if students from many of its diverse communities became multiplying Christians who could reach out to their family and friends in culturally appropriate ways?
+Indian students are the second largest international student group in the U.S. What if students from many of its diverse communities became disciples who could reach out to their family and friends in culturally appropriate ways?
 This edition of Reaching Across Cultures: Discipleship gives you an overview of the cultural considerations needed for effective discipleship among this diverse and colorful culture.

 Indians and other South Asians* represent the second largest group among international students on American campuses today.
 They are talented, optimistic and globally-minded.
 They speak English well.
 They are increasingly open to cross-cultural relationships.
 Plus, they are a fun and richly rewarding group of students with whom to engage–a group we would most likely be unable to reach in their homeland.